 One thing to love about fall is the veritable pallet of warm and cozy hues associated with the season.
 Think: rich pumpkin-esq orange, decadent chocolate-esq brown, and sweet candy-apple-esq red.
 (If the season doesn’t ignite your inner décor bug, it might just ignite your taste buds instead!)
 Keep reading for our pick of hues that are on-trend for the chilly months ahead.

 Arguably, orange is the hue that captures the essence of fall the most.
-Think: falling leaves, Halloween pumpkins, and vivid early sunsets.
+Think: falling leaves, Halloween pumpkins, and vivid sunsets.
 If you’re fond of the color, shades of orange can lend brightness and warmth to your home, which can be a welcomed juxtaposition when it’s damp, dreary, and dark outside.